johnwilson3/homelab-portfolio/README.md

 1. **Business Continuity First:** The network must be 100% stable and secure for critical tasks, like supporting my wife's remote work.
 Uptime is not optional.

-2. **Security by Design:** The architecture is built on a multi-layered, zero-trust model, from network segmentation to application identity management.
+2. **Security by Design:** The architecture is built on a multi-layered security model, implementing Zero Trust principles like strong identity and device authentication from the network edge to the application level.

 3. **Automate Everything:** If a task has to be done more than once, it should be automated.
 The goal is a resilient, repeatable, and easily managed infrastructure.

 ### High-Level Architecture

 This diagram illustrates the flow of traffic and the core security layers of the lab.
-All external traffic is proxied through Cloudflare, with Traefik managing ingress and Authentik handling identity and authorization before a user can even reach a service.
+All external traffic is proxied through **Cloudflare, which enforces strict mTLS client certificate authentication at the edge**, blocking unauthorized devices before they can reach my network.
+For authorized traffic, Traefik manages ingress, and Authentik handles granular, user-level identity and authorization for each service.

 ```mermaid
 graph TD